varnitsaini/python-list-based-collection/README.md

 # python-list-based-collection
-This repository consist of programs related to list based collections written in python language
+This repository consist of programs related to list based collection data structure written in python language

 ### Following are the list based programs in this repository  ###
 * Linked List Insertion And Deletion